Applied Science University (Bahrain)

 The Applied Science University (ASU, جامعة العلوم التطبيقية) is a university in Al Ekir, south of Manama within the Kingdom of Bahrain.

 Founded by Bahraini academic Waheeb Al-Khaja, ASU was licensed by the Ministry of Education in 2004.
 Gulf Education Project W.L.L.
 Company, based in Bahrain, owns the university.
-It was one of the first private universities in Bahrain to teach in both the Arabic and the English languages.
+It was one of the first private universities in Bahrain to teach in both Arabic and English.

 ASU publishes an open access, peer reviewed journal on risk management called Applied Science Journal under the auspices of the Institute of Risk Management.

 Academics

 Among the programs offered by the university are eleven undergraduate programs and seven postgraduate programs.
 The university has colleges of administrative sciences, law, and arts and sciences.

 Campus

 The university relocated to a new campus in September 2013.
 Spread out over an area of 24,400 square meters, the new campus has been built to host up to 6,300 students.
-The main building has a clock tower.